utshomax/postman-docs/src/pages/docs/administration/secret-scanner.md

 Postman's secret scanner follows all updates made by team members and scans them for [supported secrets](#supported-secrets).
 For example, a scan starts whenever team members take the following actions:

 * Change the workspace visibility to [public](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility).
-* Send a request to a [Community Manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to make a workspace public.
+* Send a request to a [Community Manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to make a workspace public. ([Enterprise Ultimate plans only](https://www.postman.com/pricing))
 * Share a collection, environment, or API to a [public workspace](/docs/collaborating-in-postman/using-workspaces/public-workspaces/).
 * Make changes to a collection or environment that's present in a public workspace.
+* Publishes an API in a public workspace.
-* Make changes to an API in a team or public workspace. ([Enterprise Ultimate plans only](https://www.postman.com/pricing))
+* Makes changes to an API Definition or API Linked Collection. ([Enterprise Ultimate plans only](https://www.postman.com/pricing))
 * Write new documentation for a Postman Collection and make it public.
 * Make changes to a collection in a [team workspace](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/). ([Enterprise Ultimate plans only](https://www.postman.com/pricing))

 Secret Scanner is turned on by default for all Postman teams and will monitor your team's public workspaces, collections, environments, and documentation for exposed secrets.
-If you're on an [Enterprise Ultimate plan](https://www.postman.com/pricing), Secret Scanner will also monitor your team workspaces.
+If you're on an [Enterprise Ultimate plan](https://www.postman.com/pricing), Secret Scanner will also monitor collections and APIs in your team workspaces.

 Postman delivers scan results in the [Secret Scanner dashboard](https://go.postman.co/settings/team/secret-scanner/).
 If an exposed secret is found, Postman notifies you by email and in-app notification.
 You can also set up Postman's [Slack integration](/docs/integrations/available-integrations/slack/) to alert you in Slack if this occurs.